mamnenge/-Ariel_jay/README.md

 # -Ariel_jay
-This i for learning purpose
+This is for learning purpose